Skip to main content

 Mishkaki

-Marinated meat skewers (beef, goat, or chicken) grilled over charcoal.
-Seasoned with spices and sometimes served with lime and chili.
-A popular street food throughout Tanzania.
+Marinated skewers of beef, goat, or chicken grilled over charcoal, seasoned with spices and often served with lime and chili.
+You'll find them at street stalls all over Tanzania.

 Chipsi Mayai